What is a ‘Right To Work’?

 What is a 'Right to Work' Document?

-Before you can begin your exciting journey into TV and Film as an artiste with Uni-versal Extras, your profile will require a couple of important things.
+Before you can begin your exciting journey into TV and Film as an artiste with Uni-versal Extras, we need to know you have the Right to Work (AKA ‘RTW‘).

-Today we’re breaking down the basics of these documents, so you know exactly what you need to upload before the show can begin.
+Today we’re breaking down the basics of right to work, so you know exactly what you need to upload before the show can begin.

 What Actually Is Right To Work?

-Long story short, when we say ‘Right to Work’, we mean that you are legally allowed to work in the UK and/or Ireland as a self-employed artiste.
-You will need to prove this by providing the legal documentation required.
+When we say ‘Right to Work’, we have to check that you are legally allowed to work in the UK as a self-employed artiste.
+You will prove this by uploading certain documents when you register.

-Documents must always be uploaded via the My Documents area of your profile.
-We will never request these documents via email – they must always be uploaded by you and stored on your profile.
+We will never request this information via email.
+Documents must be uploaded by you and stored on your profile.

 Who needs a Right to Work?

-If you don’t have the ‘Right to Work’ in the UK, then you’re not allowed to work in the UK… it’s as simple as that!
+If you don’t have the right to work in the UK, you’re not allowed to work with us… it’s that simple!

-Anyone looking to participate in SA work with Uni-versal Extras must have the right to work as a self-employed artiste and be able to back that up by providing documentary proof.
+Anyone looking to work as a Supporting Artist with Uni-versal Extras must have the right to work as a self-employed artiste in the UK.

 What Should I Upload?

-The documents required to prove your Right to Work will vary depending on your citizenship status.
-When you first register with UVE, you set your Status via the ‘My Documents’ area of your profile.
+The documents we need to prove your right to work will vary depending on your citizenship status.

 You can choose between: